 Props aside, Reformat Code doesn’t always understand how I want the reformat to happen because there are ambiguities — for instance, it won’t add a line break for each parameter in a method call to make it a bit more readable when that seems like the best thing to do.

-Then there are just plain old errors, like the fact that it won’t reformat docstrings or comments to my configured column width (I had to write my own plugin to do that).
-Or that it occasionally it moves lines to the wrong indent level.
+Then there are just plain old errors, like the fact that it won’t reformat docstrings or comments to my configured column width (I had to write my own plugin to do that, Wrap to Column).
+And it occasionally moves lines to the wrong indent level.

 Coming from Vim and Emacs, I’m somewhat dissatisfied with color scheme support in PyCharm.
 There aren’t many color schemes bundled with the editor, and the selection among community-created color schemes is thin in comparison with Vim’s.